What is Tax Planning?

 - The consequences of tax changes should be anticipated and considered as you evaluate choices for financial strategies.
 You can usually be aware of any tax law changes well in advance to incorporate them into your planning.

-- Tax deductions, allowances and slab rates tend to change frequently every year as per the economic scenario and taking into government fiscal targets, these changes must be kept in my mind while doing tax planning as a ready reckoner.
+- Tax deductions, allowances, and slab rates tend to frequently change every year as per the economic scenario and taking into government fiscal targets.
+These changes must be kept in mind while doing tax planning as a ready reckoner.

 They can only be done up to a certain amount limit as per the thresholds fixed by the government tax laws.
-There are many tax-saving financial products available in the financial markets and those products need to evaluated with pros and cons before buying the same and whether it can actually lead to tax savings or not.
+There are many tax-saving financial products available in the financial markets.
+Those products need to be evaluated with pros and cons before buying the same and whether it can actually lead to tax savings or not.

 This article has been a guide to what is tax planning and its meaning.
 Here we discuss types and examples of tax planning along with importance & limitations.
 You can learn more about accounting from the following articles –